 Treatments of stage IV breast cancer include:

-- Biological therapy.
+.
 In about 25% of women with breast cancer, an excess of a protein known as HER2 makes the cancer spread quickly.
 Herceptin is a drug that's been approved to treat women with metastatic breast cancer that is HER2-positive.
 It stops this protein from making the cancer cells grow.
 It may also boost your immune system, giving it the strength to fight the cancer itself.
 It is most often used in combination with chemotherapy, but may be used as a single agent, or with endocrine therapy.
 An intravenous treatment called Perjeta (pertuzumab) is also approved for late-stage HER2-positive breast cancer.
 In one study, Perjeta was shown to extend life when combined with Herceptin.
 The drug Tykerb (lapatinib) is another agent that is used to block the HER2 protein.
 It is an oral agent, and may be used with Xeloda, Femara, or Herceptin.
 Still another treatment option is the drug Kadcyla.
 It's for use in patients who have already been treated with Herceptin and a class of chemotherapy drugs called taxanes, which are commonly used to treat breast cancer.
-These drugs may have been used together or separately to treat metastatic breast cancer .
-Avastin, which had been used to treat advanced breast cancer, is no longer approved by the FDA because the risks of the drug outweigh the benefits for women with breast cancer.
+These drugs may have been used together or separately to treat metastatic breast cancer.
+For HER2-negative breast cancer in postmenopausal women, Afinitor is used with exemestane after other treatments have been tried.
+Afinitor is for advanced hormone receptor-positive disease.

 .
 Surgery and radiation are used in some cases to help treat pain and other symptoms.
 Other medications may be used to help treat some of the side effects of breast cancer treatment, such as nausea, fatigue, and infections.